billfienberg/va.gov-team/products/va-gov-relaunch-2018/user-research/study-7/participant-notes/mobile/20181015-study7-mobile-p4-notes.md

   - Scrolls through and reads.
 I'm already doing all of this.
 I use secure messenger also.
 Thats how I normally... thats how you have to get your prescriptions filled.
 - Do you think this would be useful to you?
   - sure.
-- Did you notice the contact numbers [**MOBILE**: under the connect with us menu at the bottom of the page]?
+- Did you notice the contact numbers **MOBILE**: under the connect with us menu at the bottom of the page?
 What do you think about this information?
   - Id be looking for how and where to contact them.
 I didn't see that.
   - Wait having all of that would be beneficial to me but I didn't have any help, I had to find out all of that on my own.
 They had like VA representatives, DAV representatives, I went through all of them and...I never got anywhere with the VA rep. I was applying for disabilities being a Vietnam veteran.
 You couldn't get anywhere with the VA rep. The only thing the DAV is good for is transportation.
 The American Legion representative became more like a friend.
 He walked me through everything.
 It took time.
 It went from 10% which I did on my own and went from 35% to 50% to 75% to 100%.
 It took 30 years from the time that I applied the first time.
 You get paid from the VA from that time that you apply, but they only went back about 2 years.
   - Found under connect with me.